-China has adopted varied security measures to counter the threat of blockage of Malacca Strait.
-The modernization of Chinese Navy to a Blue Water Navy is one such strategic measure.
-The presence of such a large navy is surely going to address the concern of security of Chinese energy shipments and will also help in conducting naval operations (out of area contingency tasks) away from Chinese mainland.
-China is also focusing upon security of her maritime energy cargos in the Middle East; steps include availing of transit facility as well as construction of new ports at required places along the maritime route of energy cargos.
-Such imaginative and well thought out measures are surely going to address the problems to great extent, as this would enable controlled yet fluent flow of required cargos through the Malacca Strait.
-The maritime security concerns also include the threat of piracy and resultantly the importance of Antipiracy missions cannot be ruled out.
-The formulation of joint task force with the regional countries for ensuring safety of the maritime cargo is a good step.
-The threat of maritime terrorism in the Malacca strait waters is a live one, especially with the presence of US troops in these waters.
-Undoubtedly, these are many security concerns for the Chinese in this water, yet adoption of an allencompassing maritime approach is going to be a long-term solution (Shaofeng, 2010).
+China has adopted varied security measures to counter the threat of the blockage of the Malacca Strait.
+The modernization of the Chinese Navy to a Blue Water Navy is one such strategic measure.
+The presence of such a large navy is surely going to address the concern of security of Chinese energy shipments and will also help in conducting naval operations (out of area contingency tasks) away from the Chinese mainland.
+China is also focusing on the security of its maritime energy cargoes in the Middle East; steps include utilizing transit facilities as well as constructing new ports at required locations along the maritime route of energy cargoes.
+Such imaginative and well-thought-out measures are surely going to address the problems to a great extent, as this would enable a controlled yet fluent flow of required cargoes through the Malacca Strait.
+The maritime security concerns also include the threat of piracy, and as a result, the importance of Antipiracy missions cannot be ruled out.
+The formulation of a joint task force with the regional countries for ensuring the safety of the maritime cargo is a good step.
+The threat of maritime terrorism in the Malacca Strait waters is a live one, especially with the presence of US troops in these waters.
+Undoubtedly, there are many security concerns for the Chinese in this water; yet, the adoption of an allencompassing maritime approach is likely to be a long-term solution (Shaofeng, 2010).